Molkobain/itop-datacenter-view/README.md

 ![Pro features - Occupancy rates](docs/mdv-profeatures-occuprates-01.png)

-#### Rack power
+#### Power capacity
 Keep an eye on your racks power consumption by tracking estimated power, contracted power and actual power reading.

 ![Pro features - Rack power](docs/mdv-profeatures-rackpower-01.png)

-#### Rack weight
+#### Weight capacity

-Keep an eye on your racks weight capacity by tracking their cumulated weight versus the maximum allowed by the rack itself or the server room specs.
+Keep an eye on your racks & enclosures weight capacity by tracking their cumulated weight versus the maximum allowed by the element itself or the server room specs.

 ![Pro features - Rack weight](docs/mdv-profeatures-rackweight-01.png)